The Health Benefits of True Friendship

 Posted May 08, 2012

-I recently went to the monthly Finding Meaning in Medicine group I attend with Dr. Rachel Naomi Remen and a few other awesome physicians who gather together to remind each other why we are in service and who we are.
-Each month, we choose a topic to discuss.
-The topic was FRIENDSHIP.
+I recently went to a monthly meeting of the group Finding Meaning in Medicine, which is a group of physicians who gather together to remind each other why we are in service and who we are.
+The topic we discussed this month was friendship.

 One person brought this to share.